tidymodels/infer/README.md

 terms.

-For questions and discussions about tidymodels packages, modeling, and machine learning, please [post on RStudio Community](https://community.rstudio.com/new-topic?category_id=15&tags=tidymodels,question).
+For questions and discussions about tidymodels packages, modeling, and machine learning, please [post on Posit Community](https://community.rstudio.com/new-topic?category_id=15&tags=tidymodels,question).
 If you think you have encountered a bug, please [submit an issue](https://github.com/tidymodels/infer/issues).
 Either way, learn